learn-co-students/python-lists-readme-data-science-intro-000/README.md

 ### Accessing Multiple Elements

 Now imagine that we don't want to access just one element of a list, but multiple elements at once.
-Python allows us to do that as well.
+Python allows us to do that as well:

 ```python